Loading blog post...

 If you recognize this pattern in a current or past relationship, know that it is not a reflection of your worth.
 Narcissistic love bombing is about the other person's internal world, not yours.

-The goal of understanding love bombing is not to make you suspicious of every romantic gesture or to discourage you from falling in love.
-It is to make you aware of the difference between love that grows from genuine interest and love that is engineered to keep you off-balance and dependent.
+Recognizing love bombing in relationships allows people to build healthier connections based on trust, respect, and emotional consistency.
+The goal of understanding love bombing vs genuine affection is not to make you suspicious of every romantic gesture or to discourage you from falling in love.

 If any part of this has resonated with an experience you are in the middle of or recovering from, please know this: the confusion you feel is not weakness.
 The fact that you were affected by it is not naivety.
 Intense affection deliberately designed to bypass your judgment is supposed to work.
 The people who employ it consciously or not are skilled at it.